ngrok/ngrok-docs/docs/integrations/datadog/event-destination.md

 :::

-This guide covers how to send ngrok events into Datadog.
+This guide covers how to send ngrok events including network traffic logs into Datadog.
 Some essential use-cases for ngrok events include providing a history of changes within an account, per request visibility for active monitoring/troubleshooting and security traffic inspection or SIEM usage.

 By integrating ngrok with Datadog, you can: